poetmountain/PMTween/README.md

 PMTweenGroup manages multiple class instances.
 It's handy for controlling and synchronizing multiple tween objects.
 You can of course have groups within other groups.

 Notice in this example that a tempo object is being set on the PMTweenGroup.
-What is that?
-Well it provides the tempo for the tween, or in other words the rate at which the tween should update its easing calculations.
-This is only an example and not necessary to set – all PMTween tweening classes create their own tempo objects internally by default.
-But if you do want to use your own custom tempo, keep in mind that a group collection will set all child tween object tempos to nil to avoid having hundreds of CADisplayLink timers running.
+It provides a tempo, or in other words a rate at which the tween should update its easing calculations.
+This is not necessary to set unless you want to use your own custom tempo object – all PMTween tweening classes create their own tempo objects internally by default.
+But if you do want to use your own tempo, keep in mind that a group collection will set all child tween object tempos to nil to avoid having hundreds of CADisplayLink timers running.
 So if you've got a lot of tween objects, put them in a group (or assign them to a PMTweenBeat!), and set your custom tempo on the top-most tween collection object.

 ```objc
 PMTweenEasingBlock easing = [PMTweenEasingCubic easingInOut];